Bagatelles (Dvořák)

 The Bagatelles, Op.
-47 (B. 79) are five bagatelles for two violins, cello, and harmonium written by Antonin Dvorak.
+47 (B. 79) are five bagatelles for two violins, cello, and harmonium written by Antonín Dvořák.
 They were premiered in Prague on 2 February 1879 by Ferdinand Lachner, Vorel, Alois Neruda, and the composer, at the apartment of his friend, Josef Srb-Debrnov.
 At Srb-Debrnov's apartment there was no piano, but a harmonium, which dictated the unusual instrumentation of the work.

 Arranged for a duo at the piano, Simrock published the Bagatelles in 1879.
 The following year Simrock published the original version.